 Another reason why hedging can be beneficial, is due to the extreme volatility that can often be found in certain trading periods.
 Specifically, when when the market first opens on Sunday evening or during news announcements, prices can spike drastically in either direction.
 It can be difficult to get out of a trade as the spreads tend to widen out.
 By placing a hedge before these volatile times, you may reduce the effect of volatility since you have a position in both directions.
 This can be beneficial because it allows you to keep your positions open without the fear of being stopped out.

 How to Get Around this Hedging Ban

-To continue hedging with NFA regulated broker, a trader now needs to open 2 accounts with the same one or different brokers.
+To continue hedging with NFA regulated brokers, a trader now needs to open 2 accounts with the same one or different brokers.
 Then he will simple Short a currency pair on one account and Long it on another account hence getting the same hedging effect.
-The only trouble this time would be: you'll need to put some more net capital into two new accounts, or at the very least to be prepared to swiftly transfer cash on a regular basis from an account that is showing a healthy profit to one where the trade is experiencing a significant drawdown.
+The only trouble this time would be: you’ll need to put some more net capital into two new accounts, or at the very least to be prepared to swiftly transfer cash on a regular basis from an account that is showing a healthy profit to one where the trade is experiencing a significant drawdown.